KhronosGroup/KTX-Software/BUILDING.md

 If you want to run the `es1loadtests` you will need to use Imagination Technologies' PowerVR emulator as that alone supports OpenGL ES 1.1.
-You must set the CMake configuration variable `OPENGL_ES_EMULATOR` to the directory containing the .lib files of your chosen emulator.
+You must set the CMake configuration variable `OPENGL_ES_EMULATOR` to the directory containing the .lib files of your chosen emulator and ensure the .dlls are in your `$env:PATH` or co-located with `es1loadtests`.

-<sup>*</sup>You will need to build ANGLE yourself and copy the libs
+<sup>*</sup>You will need to build ANGLE yourself.
-and dlls to the appropriate directories under `other_lib/win`.
-Note that ANGLE's OpenGL ES 3 support is not yet complete.

 #### OpenCL for Windows